 Dating services simulate initial traction by creating fake profiles and conversations.
 Users who come to the site see some activity and are incentivized to stay on.
 Marketplace sites may also show fake activity to attract buyers and sellers.

-In the book, Paypal Wars, Eric M. Jackson talks about how PayPal grew a base of sellers who accepted PayPal by creating demand for the service among buyers.
-When Paypal figured that eBay was their key distribution platform, they came up with an ingenious plan to simulate demand.
+In the book, PayPal Wars, Eric M. Jackson talks about how PayPal grew a base of sellers who accepted PayPal by creating demand for the service among buyers.
+When PayPal figured that eBay was their key distribution platform, they came up with an ingenious plan to simulate demand.
 They created a bot that bought goods on eBay and then, insisted on paying for it using PayPal.
-Not only did sellers come to know about the service, they rushed onto it as it already seemed to be getting popular.
+Not only did sellers come to know about the service, but they also rushed onto it as it already seemed to be getting popular.
 The fact that it was way better than every other payment mechanism on eBay only helped repeated usage.

 A platform is useless without complementary products.
 Marketplaces, especially, are dead without sellers posting on them.
 To solve the chicken-egg problem, some marketplaces create fake supply to attract buyers.
 Services marketplaces put up fake projects to show activity.
 Steve Sammartino talks of how he seeded Rentoid.com by essentially buying the initial items himself and renting them out (though he refers to it as “Inventing Demand”, when actually he was seeding supply).